National Heart, Lung, and Blood Institute

 - Provide all new and continuing IRB approvals.

-If an IRB-approved data and safety monitoring plan is not received for a study that, in the opinion of the program official (PO), requires a data and safety monitoring plan, the NHLBI may request certification by an appropriate official of the awardee institution that its IRB has concluded that the proposed research is neither a clinical trial nor a study that involves greater than minimal risk to participants.
+If an IRB-approved data and safety monitoring plan is not provided for a study that requires a data and safety monitoring plan, the NHLBI may request certification by an appropriate official of the awardee institution that its IRB has concluded that the proposed research is neither a clinical trial nor a study that involves greater than minimal risk to participants.

 Monitoring Board Operations for DSMBs and OSMBs